svylabs/protection-market/WHITEPAPER.md

 Upon liquidation:

-1. Protection collateral is consumed first
+1. Liquidation Buffer collateral is consumed first
 2. Borrower collateral is consumed next
 3. Any remaining shortfall becomes protocol bad debt

-This junior structure is essential for correct risk pricing.
+This junior structure is essential for correct market pricing of protection.

 ---